Tarun193/Tarun-dev-diary/src/content/blog/post-1.md

   return greet() # going to call greet()

-# this function will return reference to the inner_function.
+# This function will return nothing as in the return statement we are calling greet not returning it's reference.
 new_func = create_greet() # as greet return None, new_func = None

 print(new_func)